Lithium iron phosphate battery: Vehicles

 Higher discharge rates needed for acceleration, lower weight and longer life makes this battery type ideal for forklifts, bicycles and electric cars.
-12V LiFePO4 batteries are also gaining popularity as a second (house) battery for a caravan, motor-home or boat.
+Twelve-volt LiFePO4 batteries are also gaining popularity as a second (house) battery for a caravan, motor-home or boat.

-Tesla Motors uses LFP batteries in all standard-range Models 3 and Y made since October 2021.
+Tesla Motors uses LFP batteries in all standard-range Models 3 and Y made after October 2021 except for standard-range vehicles made with 4680 cells starting in 2022, which use an NMC chemistry.

 As of September 2022, LFP batteries had increased its market share of the entire EV battery market to 31%.
 Of those, 68% were deployed by two companies, Tesla and BYD.

 Lithium iron phosphate batteries officially surpassed ternary batteries in 2021 with 52% of installed capacity.
 Analysts estimate that its market share will exceed 60% in 2024.

+The first vehicle to use LFP batteries was the Chevrolet Spark EV in 2014 only.
+The batteries were made by A123 Systems.
 In February 2023, Ford announced that it will be investing $3.5 billion to build a factory in Michigan that will produce low-cost batteries for some of its electric vehicles.
-The project will be fully-owned by a Ford subsidiary, but will use technology licensed from Chinese battery company Contemporary Amperex Technology Co., Limited (CATL).
+The project will be fully owned by a Ford subsidiary, but will use technology licensed from Chinese battery company Contemporary Amperex Technology Co., Limited (CATL).

 Solar-powered lighting systems

-Single "14500" (AA battery–sized) LFP cells are now used in some solar-powered landscape lighting instead of 1.2 V NiCd/NiMH.